 Five core courses which provide an introduction to major themes:

-In consultation with her/his advisor, the student will select a minimum of six elective courses developed around a major theme (e.g. international conflict, conflict resolution, social inequality, gender or race, etc.).
-These will include a minimum of two descriptive courses and two normative/theoretical courses.
+In consultation with her/his advisor, the student will select a minimum of four elective courses developed around a major theme (e.g. international conflict, conflict resolution, social inequality, gender or race, etc.).
+These normally will include a minimum of two descriptive courses and two normative/theoretical courses.

 Courses seen as descriptive are those that primarily involve the empirical study of the economic, political, social, and cultural realities of society, and the historical events that produce them.